hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

     * Heteroskedasticity: funnel like plot, the variance of error terms(residuals) is not constant.
 Generally, non-constant variance arises in presence of outliers or extreme leverage values.
 It can also indicates signs of non linearity in the data which has not been captured by the model.
   * Polynomial Regression - to deal with non-linear data
   * To overcome overfitting, regularization
+    * For regularization, when there is more penalty, the model tends to be less complex, so does the decision boundry, the bias can also increase too.
     * Ridge Regression
       * Higher the values of alpha, bigger is the penalty and therefore the magnitude of coefficients are reduced.
 If the penalty is large it means model is less complex, therefore the bias would be high.
       * It shrinks the parameters, therefore it is mostly used to prevent multicollinearity.